 Canola oil is a vegetable oil extracted from the seeds of the rape plant.
 It is known as rapeseed oil in Europe and canola oil in North America.
 The largest producer of rapeseed in the world is Canada.
 In fact, the word "canola" is a portmanteau, or blend of the words "Canada" and "oil."
 It's a favorite cooking oil worldwide because it's low in saturated fats, has a neutral flavor, and can be used for high-heat cooking.
 You can bake, sauté, fry, and deep-fry food with canola oil or simply use it in a salad dressing.
-In general, it's a good all-purpose cooking oil that's healthier than most.
+In general, it's a good all-purpose cooking oil.

 - Uses: Frying, sautéing, baking, no-cook

 - Storage: Cool, dark place in an airtight container

 - Shelf Life: 6 months opened; 1 year refrigerated

 Canola oil, or rapeseed oil, is extracted from the seeds of the rape plant (Brassica napus).
 The term "rape" derives from the Latin word for turnip, rapum.
 Rapeseed is related to mustard, turnips, and other cabbage plants.
 Of all the vegetable oils used produced for human consumption and industrial uses, rapeseed is among the top three (behind palm oil and soybean oil).